raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_1.md

 ---
 title: Additional information for educators
 ---

+The final part of this project contains useful tips for educators and an example of how to design the code needed for your experiment.

 If you need to print this project, please use the [printer-friendly version](https://projects.raspberrypi.org/en/projects/project-name/print){:target="_blank"}.

 Use the link in the footer to access the GitHub repository for this project, which contains all resources (including an example finished project) in the 'en/resources' folder.